isofew/sinodns/README.md

 npm -g install sinodns
 ```

+Set up a tunnel / VPN and route 8.8.8.8 via the virtual interface so that your
+connection with 8.8.8.8 is private and not poisoned.

 ### Usage

 ```
 sinodns [port] [address]
 ```
 The command above will run a dns relay listening on address:port,
 forwarding requests to 180.76.76.76(Baidu DNS) and 8.8.8.8(Google DNS).

 By default, the address is 127.0.0.1:53